JimDesu/basis-lang/spec.md

 Basis is a programming language designed for code that benefits from a direct semantic match to Hexagonal Architecture, that maintains tight bounded scope on side effects, and that supports both high-level polymorphic styles and low-level byte-faithful work in a single coherent surface.
 The language's specific design commitments are oriented toward making AI-generated and AI-reviewed code tractable: side-effect bounds on commands flow through their signatures, recovery contexts are structurally visible in the source, and the static analyses guarantee the runtime properties the signatures describe.

 This specification describes the language at the level needed to implement a parser, a typechecker, the core static analyses, and an interpreter or naive AST-walking executor.
 It does not describe an intermediate representation, a code generator, a runtime support library, or the standard library.
-Where the language depends on standard-library or runtime presence &mdash; as for the `Int64`-arithmetic intrinsics, the `FexprFailure` and `CoercionFailure` standard messages, or the platform-specific allocator &mdash; the specification names the dependency without specifying its provider.
+Where the language depends on standard-library or runtime presence &mdash; as for the `Int64`-arithmetic intrinsics, the `CoercionFailure` standard message, or the platform-specific allocator &mdash; the specification names the dependency without specifying its provider.

 ### 1.2 Guiding Principles